Bpalkmim/SQLtoSWRL/README.md

 if newer.

 These just run our test cases.
-If you wish to utilize the program for any other queries you have, just acces them via the functions:
+If you wish to utilize the program for any other queries you have, just access them via the functions:

 ``ParseSQL.parseInput(fileName)``